flybotix/highfrequencyrobots/README.md

 2020.3.9
  - BREAKING CHANGE: `ICodexTimeProvider` now expects a DOUBLE value, representing SECONDS (instead of a long value representing nanoseconds).
 This should make it much easier to direcly read a CSV.

+2022.4.20 (ish)
+ - Created the annotations for CodexState and CodexFlag.
+This will auto-generate a text converter for pieces of data that are backed by a different enumeration, and use that text when logging to CSV.
+This is useful for NetworkTables as well.
+In the future, work will be done to provide both the ordinal and the text output to CSV, since it is easier to graph the state's ordinal.